ieure/romhacks/README.md

  - Dev mode assembles, patches, and runs the patched ROM in MAME, all in one command.

+## Setup

+You need to have MAME somewhere on your machine, and set the `MAME_DIR` environment variable to wherever it’s installed.
+This assumes that ROMs live in `$MAME_DIR/roms`, and that the MAME executable is named `mame64`.
+You can set the MAME binary with `$MAME_BIN` or the `--mame-bin` option.
+The ROM location can’t currently be changed.
+At some point it ought to parse MAME’s configuration.

 ## Layout

 Patches must have a specific layout. `ha init <romname>` will create